vchaptsev/cookiecutter-django-vue/README.rst

     4 - Apache Software License 2.0
     5 - Not open source
     Choose from 1, 2, 3, 4, 5 [1]: 1
-    Select use_ckeditor:
-    1 - Everywhere
-    2 - Backend
-    3 - Frontend
-    4 - Don't use
     ======================= DevOps ======================= [ ]:
     use_celery [y]: y
     use_travis [y]: y